NFL teams most impacted by injuries through Week 12

 3. Seattle Seahawks (7-4)

 There are teams with more injuries across the board than the Seahawks, but the deterioration of their secondary -- aka, the Legion of Boom -- is most foreboding.
 Cornerback Richard Sherman (Achilles tendon) and safety Kam Chancellor (neck) are out for the year, and safety Earl Thomas has been slowed by a strained hamstring.
 In the past two games, with Sherman and Chancellor both sidelined, opposing quarterbacks have completed 64.2 percent of their passes.
-In Weeks 1-11, they completed just 56.8 percent against the Seahawks, the third-lowest in the NFL over that period.
+In Weeks 1-11, they completed just 56.8 percent against the Seahawks, the third lowest in the NFL over that period.

 Throw in a season-ending neck injury to defensive end Cliff Avril, and the Seahawks are vulnerable in an area where they once thrived.
 The same is true at running back, where they have lost Chris Carson (knee) and C.J.
 Prosise (ankle).
 In 2017, the Seahawks have managed the NFL's fewest rushing yards by running backs (694).